colinator27/open-day-dialogue-compiler/README.md

                                original file hash.
 Warning: This can be risky.
       --show-instructions    Show the final list of instructions when the program finishes compiling.
+      --err-log-items        When an error gets logged, it will include the item's name if possible.
   -h, --help                 Show this help menu.
 ```